 For information about sexual or dating relationships between faculty and their students, or between employees and their supervisor, please see Consensual Relationships (pdf).

-In addition, it is unlawful to retaliate against any person who brings a complaint of sexual harassment.
+Also, it is unlawful to retaliate against any person who brings a complaint or is a witness in a complaint of sexual harassment.
 For example, even if, after an investigation, it is found that a person's claim of sexual harassment is not substantiated, it is improper and unlawful to take any action to "get even" with the complaining party, whether through his or her employment or academic status, or by any threats, or by any other means.

 Sexual harassment is unacceptable in any workplace or educational environment.
 UMass Lowell has policies and support structures to enable everyone on campus to work and learn in an environment free of harassment.

 Please refer to the Definitions section.
 For more information please refer these documents: